 Digital nomads have to keep adapting to a constantly changing environment so it is important to understand that this lifestyle is not for everyone.
 Before making the decision to pack your bags and relocate somewhere tropical consider the topics discussed in this blog and ask yourself what you value most: stability or adventure?

-Whatever you decide, you can always keep Elorus with you to help you organise your finances and get paid on time!
+Whatever you decide, you can always keep Elorus with you to help you organize your finances and get paid on time!